 If you want to get technical the Taga is a bakfiet (Dutch for cargo or carrier bike).
 The Taga was developed in the Netherlands where they use three wheeled bikes with large boxes or seats to carry cargo and children from place to place.
 Here in America we typically use bike trailers that may or may not change into a stroller at your destination.
+How to get a 1000 dollar loan?
 What sets the Taga apart is the entire thing morphs from bike to stroller without leaving a bike frame and wheels behind.
 There is nothing to lock up once you get to where you are biking.

 The Taga is very expensive ($1495) when compared to popular trailer bikes, but if you take into consideration the added cost of a bike it seems more reasonable.
 Taga is in fact the least expensive carrier bike in the world, and specifically in the USA, it is also the smallest, lightest and most versatile.
 A decent bicycle + trailer costs about the same.
 Also, the Taga has several accessories that will extend the usefulness of the bike far beyond your stroller years.
 It has a shopping cart basket ($229) you can attach instead of the child seats.
 This allows you to morph the Taga into a shopping cart when you ride to the store.
 I use it for this purpose regularly, and the basket holds several days of groceries.
 It is probably about the size of those small Dollar Store shopping baskets.
 When I am done I turn it back into a bike and ride home.
 The shopping basket has handles so once home I can take the whole thing to my kitchen for emptying.
 The only bummer is the child seat does not fit with the basket so you get to, I mean have to, shop by yourself.
 The basket zips together so you can unzip it to store it flat.
 However, it is a little difficult to line up all the zippers so I never break mine down.